dasmer/apps/README.md

-A list of all the apps I've ever written, both personal as well as projects I contributed a majority (or all) of the code to.
+All of the apps I've ever written, both personal as well as projects where I contributed a majority or all of the code for. 📱🖊:octocat:

 ## Apps Owned